 3 Things Your CPA Wishes You Knew Before Tax Season

-Here is the thing, though.
-A lot of the stress that comes with tax season is not because your business is complicated.
-It is because a few simple things got overlooked during the year.
-And once you know what they are, they are really not that big of a deal to stay on top of.
+Here’s the thing, though.
+A lot of the stress that comes with tax season isn’t because your business is complicated.
+It’s because a few simple things got overlooked during the year.
+And once you know what they are, they’re really not that big of a deal to stay on top of.
+In my fairytale world, tax season feels like a Tuesday.
+For most, it feels more like a root canal.

-I spent over 15 years as a CFO, and before that I worked in public accounting firms doing taxes and audits.
-I have been on both sides of that table.
+I spent over 15 years as a CFO, and before that I was in public accounting, doing taxes and audits.
+I’ve been on both sides of that table.
 These are the three things I find myself explaining to almost every new client — and once they hear them, the relief is immediate.

 1. Your expense categories do not need to be perfect.